 Enjoy delivering your perfect relaxing spot at the world’s third largest city and economic leader.

-The crowded place of Tokyo which is now maintaining its own role in the dramatic growth of Japan’s economy since World War II defines its place to be a leading center of finance, commerce, industry and transportation in Asia and the world.
+The crowded place of Tokyo is maintaining its own role in the dramatic growth of Japan’s economy since World War II.
+It is a place of leading center for finance, commerce, industry and transportation catering to the heart of Asia and opening its doors for the world.
 Its economic prosperity wonderfully presents about a quarter of many business headquarters.
 Tokyo also presents the world’s largest stock exchange and where everyone finds the world’s fastest commuter train that carries about a million passengers each day.

-Further, despite of the areas prone to violent earthquakes and tsunamis especially the tragedy happened last March 11, 2011; Tokyo still ranks to have the biggest population and foreigners love to visit the place for utmost economic and cultural reasons.
+And, despite of the area being prone to violent earthquakes and tsunamis, Tokyo will never fall in the rankings of liveable cities.
+Tourists love to visit the place for utmost economic and cultural reasons.

 3. The Asakusa Kannon Temple is one of the country’s best-known Buddhist temples.
 The temple traces its origins back to the A.D.
 600’s, though the main temple structures were built in the 1950’s.
 Traditional festivals at the temple draw crowds of worshippers.

 4. Tokyo Tower which rises 333 meters tall is the city’s tallest structure.
 It is the seat for many radio and television broadcasting studios.

 5. Meiji Shrine is one of Japan’s most popular Shinto places of worship.
 Every New Year’s Day, more than two million Japanese people visit the place.
 The Torii (entrance gate) is one of the largest in Japan.